QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

-After first presenting the model in a space of sequences, we shall represent it recursively in terms of two Bellman equations formulated along lines that we encountered in :doc:`Dynamic Stackelberg models <../dynamic_programming_squared/dyn_stack>`
+After first presenting the model in a space of sequences, we shall represent it recursively in terms of two Bellman equations formulated along lines that we encountered in :doc:`Dynamic Stackelberg models <../dynamic_programming_squared/dyn_stack>`.

-As in :doc:`Dynamic Stackelberg models <../dynamic_programming_squared/dyn_stack>`, to apply dynamic programming we shall define the state vector artfully
+As in :doc:`Dynamic Stackelberg models <../dynamic_programming_squared/dyn_stack>`, to apply dynamic programming we shall define the state vector artfully.

-In particular, we shall include forward-looking variables that summarize  optimal responses of private agents to a Ramsey plan
+In particular, we shall include forward-looking variables that summarize  optimal responses of private agents to a Ramsey plan.

-See :doc:`Optimal taxation <../dynamic_programming_squared/lqramsey>` for an analysis within a linear-quadratic setting
+See :doc:`Optimal taxation <../dynamic_programming_squared/lqramsey>` for an analysis within a linear-quadratic setting.

 Setup
 ------------------